hemashushu/xiaoxuan-managed-compiler/spec/pattern.md

 // first == 1, second ==2, third == 3
 let [[first, second], [third, _]] = [[1,2],[3,4],[5,6]]

-// Deconstructing using indexes (not supported)
+// Deconstructing using indexes (::not supported)
 // Note that indexes start at 1, not 0
 // x == 1, y == 6
 let [1:x, 6:y] = [1,2,3,4,5,6]